siddhartha-s/ipd/lectures/lec12/README.md

     std::cout << "Please enter your name:\n> ";
 ```

-When we want to use a variable in C++, we first need to declare, which
+When we want to use a variable in C++, we first need to declare it, which
 tells C++ that we intend to use it, and what type of thing we intend to
 store in it.
 In this case, we intend to use a string.